Best & Worst Tesla Model S Years

 The 2012 Tesla Model S

-Over the years, Tesla has continually updated the Model S, enhancing its capabilities, increasing its range, and refining its technology to maintain its position as one of the most cutting-edge electric vehicles on the market.
+Over the years, Tesla has continually updated the Model S, enhancing its capabilities, increasing its range, and refining its technology to maintain its position as one of the most innovative electric vehicles on the market.

 The Best Years: 2018, 2019, 2020, 2023, 2024